Do you consign vintage guitars on your site?

 The majority of the guitars were imported from private vintage collectors in the US, Japan and Europe.
-Through the normal course of events, wome were purchased by myself through music shops in Australia.

-Can I pay a guitar off?
+Can I pay a guitar off over time?

 Yes.
 Layby of instruments involves a minimum 50% deposit with up to 90 days following to pay the remainder.
 After 90 days, if the instrument is not purchased outright as per the layby agreement, an initial $300 holding fee is retained and the remainder of all monies received is returned to the purchaser.